 Cardrona Valley

 A multi day music and camping festival held near Queenstown featuring international and local artists.
-The event extends New Year celebrations into early January and attracts visitors from across New Zealand and overseas.

 9 January 2027 (expected annual schedule)